How do I write a great character or support letter?

 What is a character letter to judge?

-A character letter to a judge is a letter by someone who knows the defendant and can provide information that, hopefully, will persuade the judge to order a lenient sentence or one that focuses on rehabilitation instead of punishment.
+A character letter to a judge is a letter written by someone who knows the defendant and can provide information that, hopefully, will persuade the judge to order a lenient sentence or one that focuses on rehabilitation rather than punishment.